himi64/reddit_nlp/praw_exploration_notebooks/README.md

-# reddit_nlp
+# NLP ANalysis on Reddit Posts & Comments
-xamining the features of Reddit's PRAW (Python Reddit API Wrapper) and analysis of posts &amp; comments
+Examining the features of Reddit's PRAW (Python Reddit API Wrapper) and analysis of posts &amp; comments

 ## Getting Started
 1. Clone this repo